learn-co-students/javascript-strings-lab-bootcamp-prep-000/README.md

 # JavaScript Strings Lab

-Welcome to another JavaScript lab!
+Welcome to a JavaScript lab!

 ![lab](http://i.giphy.com/NETCsDYm0fL44.gif)

 ## Objectives

 In this lab, we're going to work with strings.
-Remember, strings in JavaScript are wrapped in single or double quotes, or in back ticks.
+Strings in JavaScript are wrapped in single or double quotes, or in back ticks.

 By the end of this lab, you'll have learned how to do the following: